Find Affordable College Courses

 3 Yearly Graduations

 University of Wisconsin - Superior comes in at #19 on our list of the most popular colleges offering master's degrees in health and wellness.
 Roughly 2,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $7,640 per year.
-The health and wellness program at University of Wisconsin - Superior awarded 3 master's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $6,826 per year, while in-state graduate students, on average, pay $7,640 per year.
+During the most recent year for which we have data, 3 people received their master's degree in health and wellness from UW - Superior.
+About 50% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to health and wellness that offer master’s degrees.